webstream-framework/IO/README.md

-# Container
+# IO

-This library is provides general purpose container for PHP.
-Any type, can be stored in association with a value to the key.
-The values stored in the container you can use the "lazy evaluation" not only the immediate evaluation.
+This Library is module for safety I/O processing.

 ## License
 Licensed under the MIT